 - Make food interesting and fun.
 Provide food in a variety of shapes, textures, and colours.
 For example, serve snacks in simple shapes like a fish or a star to make it fun for the child.

 - Keep mealtimes enjoyable.
 A child who is happy and in an enjoyable environment is more likely to try new foods than a child who is in a stressful environment.

 Here’s more tips to establish healthy eating habits.

 Comment below and share how you help your child in their food adventures.

-Connect with us via our e-chat or call us at (416) 338-7600 and speak to a Registered Nurse or Registered Dietitian if you have additional questions about your child’s eating habits and intake.
+Connect with us via our e-chat or call us at (416) 338-7600 and speak to a health professional if you have additional questions about your child’s eating habits and intake.